 Stable or maintenance warfarin dose varies among patients by more than an order of magnitude.
 Factors influencing stable dose include body mass index, age, interacting drugs, and indication for therapy.
 In addition, genetic variants of cytochrome p450 2C9 (CYP2C9) and vitamin K epoxide reductase subunit C1 (VKORC1) genes together account for a substantial proportion of inter-individual variability.
 More recently, a single nucleotide polymorphism (SNP; change in a single base-pair in a DNA sequence) in the CYP4F2 gene has been reported to account for a small proportion of the variability in stable dose; CYP4F2 encodes a protein involved in vitamin K oxidation.

 Using the results of CYP2C9 and VKORC1 genetic testing to predict a warfarin starting dose that approximates a patient’s likely maintenance dose may benefit patients by decreasing the risk of serious bleeding events and the time to stable INR.
 Algorithms have been developed that incorporate not only genetic variation but also other significant patient characteristics and clinical factors to predict the best starting dose.

 Several tests to help assess warfarin sensitivity by determining presence or absence of the relevant CYP2CP, VKORC1, and CYP4F2 variants have been cleared by the U.S. Food and Drug Administration (FDA) for marketing.
-Similar tests also may be available as laboratory-developed services; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Amendments for high-complexity testing.
+Similar tests also may be available as laboratory-developed services; laboratory-developed tests must meet the general regulatory standards of the Clinical Laboratory Improvement Act.
 The tests are not all the same in terms of the specific variants and number of variants detected.
 Generally, such tests are not intended as stand-alone tools to determine optimum drug dosage, but should be used along with clinical evaluation and other tools, including the INR, to predict the initial dose that best approximates the maintenance dose for patients.

 POLICYGenotyping to determine cytochrome P450 2C9 (CYP2C9) and vitamin K epoxide reductase subunit C1 (VKORC1) genetic polymorphisms is considered investigational for the purpose of managing the administration and dosing of warfarin, including use in guiding the initial warfarin dose to decrease time to stable INR and reduce the risk of serious bleeding.